How can a loving God order people killed?

 In the Old Testament, God commanded the Israelites coming out of Egypt to take over the land of Canaan and kill all of the inhabitants.
 This is shocking to us.
 Skeptics point to this and say that there must be something foul about the Christian God.
 Yet, the Bible makes it clear that God is not arbitrary; the Canaanite society deserved its fate as it was thoroughly polluted by its wretchedly evil practices, including the horror of child sacrifice (Deuteronomy 9:1-6, 12:29-31, 18:9-14, 1 Kings 14:24, 2 Chronicles 33:1-9, Ezra 9:11).

 But the skeptic presses the point by asking, "But weren't some of those people innocent?"
-We respond that there is further context to such violence.
+To the extent that there are ever innocent people whose lives are cut short, only Christianity brings hope for those in heaven.
+However, there is a further context to such violence.
 As mentioned in the previous section about the question of people who may never have heard about Jesus, there are no innocent people.
 We are all sinful by nature and deserving of God's wrath (see Christian Cram Course).
-But at the same time, we are confident that God's plans are greater than our limited understanding.
-Since the God of the Bible is merciful as well as just, we are confident that if there were truly innocent people who were killed under God's command that he would provide mercy and rest for them in heaven.
-To the extent that even children were victims, if you believe that children are innocent, it is a reasonable assumption that God took them to a better place than the wretched society of the Canaanites.

 Our span of life on earth is a mere drop in the bucket compared to the infinite time in the life to come.
 Recognizing this, it becomes easier to grasp that there is a much bigger context than our troubles and complaints here on earth.